 Our tour showed us the process they have gone through in working the land, which is quite difficult due to the rocky soil, and how they have adapted their style of planting to work with the land instead of against it.

 Each plant is hand placed with fertilized soil and watered with the irrigation system.
 Large open areas have been successful at growing huge papaya trees and the further you get away from the entrance area, the wilder the property becomes.

 They are using the jungle and the land in the most natural way possible and it was inspiring to see this in person.
 Using a Segway to explore the farm took several hours but we never lost interest in the eco-adventure.

 Making our way back to the entrance for lunch, we encountered large Tilapia fishponds that produce fish for ceviche and a variety of fish dishes before being shown a traditional Mayan pig roast that was dug into the ground.

 The lunch we were served was built solely on the farm to table concept and blew our minds.
 We’re not foodies, but we love Mexican food and we love anything that has been prepared in an organic way.

-We sampled some of the most classic Mexican fare served on giant palm leaves, terracotta shingles and wood platters.
+We sampled some of the most classic Mexican fares served on giant palm leaves, terracotta shingles, and wood platters.
 The tilapia ceviche was served from a fish that had been pulled from the pond hours before and was perfectly flavored with lime juice and local spices.

 Our experience at Ethos was magical and left us feeling like there was a significant hope for the future of responsible tourism.